philmikejones/beginning-mapping/handout.md

 ## Colours

-Colour is one of the main ways you will denote thematic aggregate data on a choropleth map (height, or `z`--index being the other main option).
+Colour is one of the main ways you will denote thematic aggregate data on a choropleth map.
 QGIS has lots of colour palettes, and an absolutely fantastic resource if you need more palettes is:

 ```html